 What Causes Knee Injuries?

-Common knee injuries in kids and teens include:
+Common knee injuries in teens include:

 - sprains: when a ligament stretches or tears; for example, an anterior cruciate ligament (ACL) or medial collateral ligament (MCL) tear

 - strains: when a muscle or tendon tears part or all of the way

 - tendonitis: when a tendon gets irritated or inflamed, usually from overuse or poor training (for example, in jumper's knee)

 - meniscal tears: when the cartilage between the upper and lower leg bones (the menisci) tears